Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 Footprints of a Three-pivot Turn

 On the left are the footprints of a three-pivot turn.
 This was the turn near the starting line, and it was a right-hand turn.
 You can see that the hind feet have landed in the same tracks as the front feet.
-I happened to notice this pattern just after making a fast practice run on new ground with Perky, our 5 year old mare.
+I happened to notice this pattern just after making a fast practice run on new ground with Perky, Pat's great barrel and pole mare.
 I reached for my cell phone and took this photo.
 Look at how closely it matches the above photo of Nicky making that same turn.
 What a great proof of concept!

 Think about it.
 A one pivot turn or a two pivot turn requires the horse to stop and fling his hindquarters around his forehand.
 That disengages his 'motor', since a horse drives from behind.
 And then there goes all of your forward motion, spilled out on the ground where it doesn't do you any good.